bleak-ai/bleak/frontend/DYNAMIC_FRONTEND_README.md

 If backend sends an unsupported type, the system:

-1. Falls back to `RadioQuestion` component
+1. Falls back to `RadioBleakElement` component
 2. Logs a warning to console
 3. Continues working normally